OpenSILEX/phis-docs-community/docs/community.md

 ### Manage a user account
 From the `Persons` menu, a user can manage its own account after clicking on the eye icon on the right of its name in order to view its personal information sheet.
-Both public informations and password can be changed after clicking on the <span class="btn btn-primary">Update</span> button.
+Both public information and password can be changed after clicking on the <span class="btn btn-primary">Update</span> button.

 ### Get an access to Phis2
 For those that do not own a Phis account, they can ask a account to be created by either :
 - a Phis user diplaying administrator rights
-- a Phis manager (see *README.md* for the Phis manager contact)
+- a Phis manager (see *README.md* for Phis managers contact)

 ## Access rights